pagkly/Zed/Investopedia/Investing/Correlation.md

 ## Understanding Correlation

-Correlation shows the strength of a relationship between two variables and is expressed numerically by the correlation coefficient.
-The correlation coefficient's values range between -1.0 and 1.0.
-A perfect [positive correlation](https://www.investopedia.com/terms/p/positive-correlation.asp) means that the correlation coefficient is exactly 1.
+Correlation shows the strength of a relationship between two variables and is expressed numerically by the [[Correlation Coefficient]].
+The [[Correlation Coefficient]]'s values range between -1.0 and 1.0.
+A perfect [positive correlation](https://www.investopedia.com/terms/p/positive-correlation.asp) means that the [[Correlation Coefficient]] is exactly 1.
 This implies that as one security moves, either up or down, the other security moves in lockstep, in the same direction.
 A perfect [negative correlation](https://www.investopedia.com/terms/n/negative-correlation.asp) means that two assets move in opposite directions, while a zero correlation implies no linear relationship at all.

 For example, large-cap mutual funds generally have a high positive correlation to the [Standard and Poor's (S&P) 500 Index](https://www.investopedia.com/terms/s/sp500.asp) or nearly one.
 Small-cap stocks have a positive correlation to the S&P, but it's not as high or approximately 0.8.